Code-Institute-Submissions/Flow-matic-blockchain-blog_DecResubb/README.md

     * Log out ✅
     * See how many likes on other content ✅
     * View all content as a user ✅
+    * once users are signed up and logged in they can delete there comment.

 <br>